DrPariah/Monster-Hunter/MH/README.md

 ### Materials
 Materials are essential in crafting `MH`-stuff, which are carved off directly from slained `MH` monsters as your rewards.
 Prioritize your survival skill before doing so.

-If you want to see some carve-able monster materials, go to the *Materials* folder.

 ### Other Materials
 There are other materials that are found scattered in your world.
-Examples are needleberries - found in underbrushes -, machalite ores - found in some mining points -, and thunderbugs - a random swarm of bugs in fields.
+Examples are needleberries - found in underbrushes -, machalite ores - found in some mining points -, and thunderbugs - a random swarm of bugs in the fields.

+They are called *"Gathering Spots"*, with "?" in the top-left of their tile.

-Not all armors and weapons are made of the same monster materials, some needs these miscellaneous items to craft, so be sure to collect them to future uses.
+Not all armors and weapons are made of the same monster materials, some needs these miscellaneous items to craft, so be sure to collect them for future uses.

 ### Armors
 * These are full armor sets that consists of five armor pieces: helmet, mail, vambraces, tasset and greaves.
 Some special armor bears different armor piece name, so be mindful about this before crafting an armor.